Data Compliance

 Data privacy regulations across the world often require organizations to take extra precautions when handling PII.
 These regulations include the European Union’s General Data Protection Regulation (GDPR), the United States’ Health Insurance Portability and Accountability Act (HIPAA) for healthcare organizations, and California’s California Consumer Privacy Act (CCPA).

 A variety of techniques can protect PII and bring it into compliance with data privacy regulations.
-Some of these include encryption and data anonymization.
+Some of these include encryption, dynamic data masking and anonymization.
 But static data masking (referred to hereafter as data masking) is the most thorough and safest method for ensuring PII security and compliance.

 When enacting a plan for PII masking, it’s important to follow some guidelines to ensure optimal results.
 The following best practices, grouped by the various components of masking they entail, will ensure comprehensive data security and data privacy compliance across your enterprise.